gyorkistamas/afp2-2023-tavasz-stopinventing/Dokumentáció/Functional specification.md

 ### Online meeting:

- + The scrum master create the meeting and set the date, when start and which day.
-After this set up the system put the date in the participants calendar.
+ + The scrum master creates the meeting and sets the date, when it start and on which day.
+After this set up, the system puts the date in the participants calendar.
  + The participants can respond to the scrum master whether they can or can't participate.

 ### Calendar:

  + Users can keep track of their events or deadlines.
  + Near one of the events or deadlines, the user will receive a notification e-mail.

+### Teams:

+ + The scrum master can create Teams.
+ + Users can only join a team if they have a invitation.
+ + The scrum master can invite a whole team to the meeting.

 ## 10. Functionality